-This notice is being provided to you in line with the federal law known as the Health Insurance Portability and Accountability Act (HIPAA) and an amendment to that law, known as the Health Information Technology for Economic and Clinical Health (HITECH) Act.
-If you have any questions about this notice, please contact the MOKA Privacy Officer at 715 Terrace Street, Suite 201, Muskegon, MI 49440; 800-644-2434.
+This Notice is being provided to you in line with the federal law known as the Health Insurance Portability and Accountability Act (HIPAA) and an amendment to that law, known as the Health Information Technology for Economic and Clinical Health (HITECH) Act.
+If you have any questions about this Notice, you may contact the MOKA Privacy Officer.
 Other statutes and regulations, including, for example, the Michigan Mental Health Code and Part 2 of Title 42 of the Code of Federal Regulations may further restrict our use and disclosure of PHI.
 When that is the case, the greater restrictions or protections apply.

 Click here to download a pdf of our Notice of Privacy Practices